lucaspcamargo/megapaladin/README.md

 ## Contact

-For questions or feedback, open an issue on GitHub or reach out via [camargo.eng.br](https://camargo.eng.br/contact).
+For questions or feedback, open an issue on GitHub or reach out via [the github issues page](https://github.com/lucaspcamargo/megapaladin/issues).